 |

-Ticket: Assignee stations (Not available on Team plans) |
+Ticket > Assignee stations (Not available on Team plans) |

 The number of different agents to which a ticket has been assigned. |

-Ticket: Attachment | This condition checks whether or not the ticket update has any attachments.
+Ticket > Attachment | Checks whether or not the ticket update has any attachments.
 Both appended and inline attachments are included, with the exception of inline attachments that are added to the ticket using a macro. |

-Ticket: Brand (Not available on Team plans) |
+Ticket > Brand (Not available on Team plans) |

 Checks whether a ticket is associated with the specified brand. |

-Ticket: CC | This condition checks whether or not the ticket has any CCs on it at the time the trigger runs.
+Ticket > CC | Checks whether or not the ticket has any CCs on it at the time the trigger runs.
 It does not check for followers or @mentions. |

-Ticket: Channel | The ticket channel is where and how the ticket was created.
-The contents of
+Ticket > Channel | Where and how the ticket was created.
+The contents of this list will differ

-this list will differ depending on the channels you have active, and any
+depending on the channels you have active, and any integrations you are

-integrations you are using.
+using.
 For more information about the ticket channels you can configure, see About Zendesk channels and Understanding ticket channels in Explore. |

-Ticket: Channel name | The name of the messaging channel through which the ticket was created.
+Ticket > Channel name | The name of the messaging channel through which the ticket was created.
 All active social, web, and mobile messaging channels appear in the list. |

-This condition returns the type of comment contained in ticket updates.
 Public is a comment that everyone can see.
 Private is a comment that only members of the support staff can see.
 Present (public or private) is used to indicate if the update contains a new comment.
 Present, and requester can see the comment is used to indicate that the update contains a comment and that it is visible to the requester.
 This includes private comments, if the requester has permission to view them. |

-Ticket: Comment text |
+Ticket > Comment text |

-This condition checks for the presence of single words and strings of words in the body of a new comment when a ticket is updated.
+Checks for the presence of single words and strings of words in the body of a new comment when a ticket is updated.
 For newly-created tickets, the first comment in the ticket is checked.
 A previous comment in a ticket is never used to evaluate this condition.
 The following content is also checked under certain circumstances:

 Note: In most languages, words are separated by spaces.
 When providing words or